 With this, we conclude our “Principles of Software Testing” blog.
 Hope you enjoyed reading this article and got a good understanding of what the different principles are.

-Sol: To increase the efficiency of software testing, seven principles are used.
+Ans: To increase the efficiency of software testing, seven principles are used.
 Using the seven principles, testing teams can make the most of their time and effort.
-Following these principles will assist your project in progressing smoothly.
+Following these principles will assist your project is progressing smoothly.

-Q: What are the different types of testing?
+Q.2: What are the different Types of Testing?

 - Testing shows the presence of defects in the software